-Horse dies from training injury at Santa Anita Park - NewsBreak
+Horse Dies From Training Injury at Santa Anita Park - NewsBreak

 She died Sunday, according to the California Horse Racing Board.

 Star of Africa was the fourth horse to die from a racing or training injury during the fall season at Santa Anita.
-Additionally, Seven Summers, a 2- year-old unraced filly, died from a training injury on Sept.
+Additionally, Seven Summers, a 2-year-old unraced filly, died from a training injury on Sept.
 30, one day before the season began.
-And Electric Ride, a 2-year-old filly whose two career starts included one win and one second-place finish, died Oct.
+And Electric Ride, a 2-year-old filly whose two career starts include one win and one second-place finish, died Oct.
 16. Her cause of death is listed as non-musculoskeletal sudden death, with the CHRB also noting anaphylactic shock.

 In the calendar year 2021, 19 racehorses at Santa Anita have died from racing or training injuries or other causes.
 The track reported 20 such deaths in 2020.